True Story (magazine): 1930s and 40s

+Bottom left: "Hitler's Love Life Revealed," an advertisement for True Story at a bus station in North Carolina, May 1940.

 During the Great Depression, the emphasis lay on feminine behavior, maternity, marriage, and stoic endurance, often in the face of horrific suffering.
 Women who dedicated themselves to work were unable to marry or maintain a happy marriage; women who remained independent could not conceive or suffered miscarriages and stillbirths.

 With the outbreak of World War II, the stories began to feature war work favorably.
 However, it continued the sexual themes, such as having war workers be seduced, have affairs with married men, or engage in many casual affairs; the Magazine Bureau objected to this, as hindering recruitment, and argued that war workers should not be shown as more prone to dalliance than other women, and the magazine removed such themes from stories dealing with war workers.
 The ambitious career woman still appeared; women, however, who worked from patriotic motives were able to maintain their marriages and bear children.
 During post-war reconversion, the emphasis changed to marriage and motherhood.